 The James Joyce Centre offers you the possibility to book a private tour with one of our experienced tour guides.
-It allows you to ask plenty of questions along the way.
-The private tours are available to individuals as well as groups.
+We can offer our regular tours privately to individuals or groups.
+Or we can offer specially tailored tours to suit any particular interests or requirements (see below).
 If you are inquiring for a group, please also have a look at the groups page.
 Private Tours are unavailable during the Bloomsday Festival as we offer additional walking tours, bus tours and pub tours during the Festival.
 You can find more information on the Bloomsday Festival here.

 The ‘Lestrygonians’ episode of Ulysses sees Leopold Bloom make his way through the city centre on his way from Middle Abbey Street to the National Library.
 As he begins to feel the rumblings of hunger, his thoughts become centred on the social, political cultural and religious significance of food; as he goes on to think, food underlies all relations to the extent that ‘peace and war depend on some fellow’s digestion’.
 Bloom’s musings on the importance of food are mixed with a commentary on the architecture that surrounds him, emphasising Dublin’s position as a colonial city.
 Join our guide as we follow in Bloom’s footsteps and discuss these thoughts, focusing on Joyce’s effort to bring the unsavoury workings of the body into a work of art and use food as the basis of a political and social commentary.
 This tour ends on Kildare Street.